 Philadelphia Mayor Michael Nutter and City Council President Darrell Clarke have been feuding over how to pay for an emergency funding plan for public schools so they can open on time.
 Nutter wants to borrow $50 million against an extension of the city’s sales tax hike, while Clarke wants to buy unused school buildings and resell them to developers.

 While there is some concern about whether the properties could really fetch $200 million, as the Office of Property Assessment estimates, Clarke’s idea is certainly more progressive from the standpoint of distributional politics.
 And there’s reason to believe that the concept of getting more city-owned real estate back on the tax rolls could extend to other types of properties, municipal surface parking lots in particular.

 To see how this would benefit the city budget, consider the case of a municipal lot in the Bella Vista neighborhood.
-Casey Thomas’ interactive property assessment map at AxisPhilly allows us to take a deeper look at the opportunity cost to the city of wasting this land on surface parking.
+Casey Thomas’ interactive property assessment map at AxisPhilly (now defunct but we have screenshots) allows us to take a deeper look at the opportunity cost to the city of wasting this land on surface parking.

 Here’s the parcel, colored in gray at the southwest corner of Fitzwater and 7th streets:

 The post-assessment land value for this lot is $95,400, up from $65,000 before the reassessment.
 It contributes $0 in property taxes because it’s owned by a government entity, the Philadelphia Parking Authority.